-Welcome to our FAQ page.
-You will find the answers to many queries on the individual product pages or in the datasheets which may be viewed on-line or downloaded.
-Otherwise we hope you will find the answer you're looking for here.
+Welcome to our Question & Answer page.
+You may find the answers to many queries on the individual product pages or in the datasheets which may be viewed on-line or downloaded.
+Or you may find the answer to your question here:

 Yes, it also works fine with the lower power E3H and E3HM versions.

 Yes, as long as field is wired to earth and original cut-out removed.

 After a simple modification from 3 brush to 2.

 Maximum output is not really limited by the regulator.
 75W for 6V system and 100W for 12V system is safe for the regulator.